nikitavoloboev/data/open-source/github/github-actions.md

 - [install-nix-action](https://github.com/cachix/install-nix-action) - Installs Nix on GitHub Actions for the supported platforms: Linux and macOS.
 - [cachix-action](https://github.com/cachix/cachix-action) - Build software only once using Nix with the help of Cachix.

+## Java

+- [setup-java](https://github.com/actions/setup-java) - Set up your GitHub Actions workflow with a specific version of Java.

 ## Templates

 - [JS action template](https://github.com/actions/javascript-action)